rengasayee/Word-A-Roulette/README.md

 Rules :
 <br />
 -- **Entering words:** <br />
-      &nbsp user enters a letter & a square is filled with that letter<br />
+            -- user enters a letter & a square is filled with that letter<br />
       -- when a user hits delete it deletes the previous letter<br />
       -- when a user hits enter it submits the word<br />
       -- if all squares are not filled with letters then the word is not submitted <br />